fox-it/dissect.cobaltstrike/docs/tutorials/minimal_beacon_client.rst

 a ``HttpBeaconClient`` and use `decorators` to register task handlers on this instance.
 We will use the decorator method in the following steps but also show how to implement it using a subclass at the end of this tutorial.

-Here is a basic client that can do check-ins but has no task handlers.
+Here is a basic client that can do check-ins but has no task handlers:

 .. code-block:: python
     :caption: myclient.py